apache/iceberg/site/docs/flink-connector.md

     'catalog-database'='hive_db',
     'catalog-table'='hive_iceberg_table',
     'uri'='thrift://localhost:9083',
-    'warehouse'='file:///path/to/warehouse'
+    'warehouse'='hdfs://nn:8020/path/to/warehouse'
 );
 ```

 !!!
 Note
-    The underlying catalog database (`hive_db` in the above example) will be created automatically if it does not exist when writing records into the flink table, same thing with the underlying catalog table (`hive_iceberg_table` in the above example).
+    The underlying catalog database (`hive_db` in the above example) will be created automatically if it does not exist when writing records into the flink table.

 ## Table managed in hadoop catalog